 I receive many questions asking, “What the heck do you do with that stuff?
 I’m kind of afraid to try it!”
 After all, when we think “seaweed”, we think of those yucky clusters of mossy mess or slimy strands that wash up on the shore or brush by our skin when we’re swimming in the ocean.
 Well, sea vegetables needn’t be scary or intimidating.
 And they are actually not weeds or even plants, as they are really classified as algae.

-I am very enthusiastic about spreading the word on the benefits of sea vegetables and cannot emphasize the value of these superfoods enough.
-As a Florida native who was raised loving and living near the ocean, I have long known of its powers of vitality and renewal long before I even thought of eating seaweed.
-As I’ve spent countless time snorkeling, diving, surfing, swimming, and boating, it is enthralling to experience how the salt water has an almost mystical effect on hair, nails, and skin.
+We’re very enthusiastic about spreading the word on the benefits of sea vegetables and cannot emphasize the value of these superfoods enough.
+It is enthralling to experience how the salt water has an almost mystical effect on hair, nails, and skin.
 Hair becomes shiny, glowing, and full of body; nails become strong and even undergo a rapid growth process; the skin is softer, smoother, firmer and more toned.
 And this is only aesthetically speaking, of course.
 The reasons for this are not just as simple as salt water.

 The amounts of minerals in their high concentrations found in the sea far surpass that which is found on land in any one plant, and these minerals also represent as a whole, the most vital and complete combination for human beings.
 Now imagine concentrating all of this life-giving magic and compact it into an edible form!